WeAllJS/wheelie-slack-app/README.md

 ## Getting up and running

+Once you've created your Slack, before installing anything, make sure you have two private channels: `admin` and `admin-signups`

 Wheelie is a heroku app, so get that set up.

 Once you've got that set up, you'll need to visit the OAuth section of the apps